Tuesday, January 06, 2009

 In my early childhood, my parents, my brother & me lived with my grand parents.
 This was a three-storied house, quite large, perhaps a bit ill kept due to its size.
 The ground (first) floor was living space for all of our joint family, the middle one having bed rooms and a patio, that sometimes was our cricket ground, as there were no playing grounds in near vicinity.
 On top was the terrace used to evening tea & snacks, playing cricket & kite flying.
 The next house to ours was quite high, towards the east and particularly blocked all the sunshine in the first half of the day.
 This left us with quite chilling mornings indeed.

-Before Holi, this patio & the terrace was used to dry up potato chips and papads (spicy Indian crackers).
+Before Holi, the patio & the terrace was used to dry up potato chips and papads (spicy Indian crackers).
 And most of the times those chips, pickles & papads were more of a generous invitation to the monkeys.
-Not only food, the clothes hung up for drying were also unsafe.
+Not only food, the clothes hung up for drying were also not safe.
 It was no wonder if the missing clothes were found in the neighbourhood, and sometimes they did cover a lot of distance.

-That day, I had quickly gobbled my lunch and came upstairs into the patio to see if something builds out of the building blocks.
+That day, I had quickly gobbled my lunch and came upstairs into the patio to experiment with the set of building blocks.
 Soon, I was quite taken in by my imagination.
 Minutes later, I felt hands on my shoulder.
 Assuming them to be my brother’s, I kept continuing with what I was.
 Soon, it felt an impediment to my concentration.
 I mumbled “mat karo dada” (Don't do it brother).
 My humble request didn't make difference to him.
-I looked over my shoulder, just to find nails long and black and arms more hairy that any human being can have.
+So, I looked over my shoulder, just to find nails long and black and arms more hairy than any human being can have.
 I screamed.
-I guess that poor creature got more scared than me and ran in fear.
+I guess, the poor creature got more scared than myself and ran in fear.

 Monday, February 04, 2008